 All rights are reserved

-Those of you who own homes will most likely agree that home improvement projects are never ending.
+Those of you who own homes will most likely agree that home improvement projects are never ending or finished.
 Over time things seem to need to be fixed or we decide that we need to change or add something.
 While most home improvement projects have nothing to do with working with wood some do.
 On this page I plan to show the ones that come close to being more fine woodworking related.

 A photo of the stained glass from inside.